sarahanjum12/Add-Text-To-Videos/README.md

 To run this project locally, follow these steps:

-Clone this repository to your local machine:git clone <repository_url>
+Clone this repository to your local machine:git clone <https://github.com/sarahanjum12/Add-Text-To-Videos.git>
 pip install flask moviepy

 Usage